There’s no better way to learn about the birds of prey in North Texas than to meet them in person!

-We do many community events from small Neighborhood Night Out gatherings to large festivals (such as Irish Fest – more than 30,000).
+We do many community events.
 It includes a booth with our raptors out at all times to talk to visitors and show them these amazing birds up-close and the option of programs as well.

 Requirements and Expectations for Live Raptor Programs

 The safety and well-being of our raptors is imperative.
 By following these guidelines, you will help to keep our birds safe and comfortable and give you an unforgettable experience.

 - Floor space of at least 15’ wide x 10’ deep and one 6’ long table (minimum)